Oreo10032/Lydia-s-Birthday-Menu/README.md

 1. Open the `index.html` file in your browser to view the menu.

 ### Credits
-- Created by: Your Name
+- Created by: Orestis Neophytou